jeeliz/jetsonjs/README.md

 `JETSONJSCLIENT.exec_shellCmd()` : execute a shell command.
 It can be useful to switch ON/OFF the Jetson GPIOs

 `JETSONJSCLIENT.shutdown()` : shutdown the Jetson.
 It is an hardware shutdown (equivalent to the Unix command `shutdown -h now`)

+`JETSONJSCLIENT.close()` : close the Electron window.
+Usefull for debug

 ### Final webapp